cloverage/cloverage/README.md

 ## Testing frameworks support

-Cloverage uses clojure.test by default.
-If you prefer use midje, pass the `--runner :midje` flag.
+Cloverage uses `clojure.test` by default.
+If you prefer use `midje`, pass the `--runner :midje` flag.
 (In older versions of Cloverage, you had to wrap your midje tests in clojure.test's deftest.
 This is no longer necessary.)
+Other test libraries may ship with their own support for Cloverage external to this library; see their documentation for details.

 ## Usage